27Apoorva/TheRoboticsBlogger/_posts/2023-05-09-How-To-Install-ROS-2-in-Ubuntu-22-04-VM-On-Windows.md

           margin-left: auto;
           margin-right: auto;
           width: 50%;"/>
       NOTE : Windows 10/11 systems are based on the <code style='color:orange'>AMD64/Intel-64</code> architecture.
-Make sure you use the <code style='color:orange'>AMD</code> image for a Windows 10/11 system and not an ARMv8  image.
+Make sure you use the <code style='color:orange'>AMD</code> image for a Windows 10/11 system and not an <code style='color:orange'>ARMv8</code>  image.
 This step might take time depending on your internet speed. </li>
     </ol>
     <h3 style="text-align: left;margin: 20px 3rem;">Download and Install VirtualBox</h3>
     <ol style=" margin: 20px 3rem;">